-With his long-time creative partner Maria Grazia Chiuri , Pierpaolo Piccioli has overseen Valentino’s creative direction for eight years, during which time they modernised its couture DNA to fit the contemporary consumer and boosted annual revenue to $1 billion in 2015.
-As of July 2016, when Chiuri decamped to Dior, Piccioli is Valentino’s sole creative director.
+With his long-time creative partner Maria Grazia Chiuri , Pierpaolo Piccioli oversaw Valentino’s creative direction for eight years, during which time they modernised its couture DNA to fit the contemporary consumer and boosted annual revenue to $1 billion in 2015.
+As of July 2016, Chiuri decamped to Dior and Piccioli became Valentino’s sole creative director.

 An alumnus of Rome’s Istituto Europeo di Design , Piccioli first met Chiuri through a mutual friend in the early 1980s.
 In 1989, he began working alongside her in Fendi’s accessories department, marking the beginning of a two-decade creative partnership.

-In 1999 the pair moved to Valentino as accessory designers.
+In 1999, the pair moved to Valentino as accessory designers.
 They revamped the luxury brand’s handbag and eyewear collections, were put in charge of designing the brand's diffusion line Red Valentino in 2003, and later oversaw its entire accessories range.
-When Valentino Garavani retired in 2008, Chiuri and Piccioli were appointed co-creative directors.
+Then, shortly after Valentino Garavani ’s retirement in 2008, and following Alessandra Facchinetti 's year-long tenure as creative director, Chiuri and Piccioli were appointed co-creative directors.